jlsuh/ssl/assignment4-parser-bison/README.md

   - Closing parenthesis: `paréntesis`
 - We must flatten out the grammatic and use the corresponding directives to establish precedence and associativity.
 ## Suggestions
-- Use `noinput` and `nounput` directives to suppress unnecesary warnings.
+- Use `noinput` and `nounput` directives to suppress unnecessary warnings.
 ---
 ## Comipile
 ```